This Black Journalist Made Sure the Tulsa Race Massacre Was Never Forgotten

 Introduction from The Nation Must Awake: My Witness to the Tulsa Race Massacre of 1921 by Mary E. Jones Parrish

 Harsher still was the human loss.
 While we will probably never know the exact number of people who lost their lives during the Tulsa race riot, even the most conservative estimates are appalling.
-While we know that the so-called official estimate of nine whites and twenty-six blacks is too low, it is also true that some of the higher estimates are equally dubious.
-All told, considerable evidence exists to suggest that at least seventy-five to one hundred people, both black and white, were killed during the riot.
-It should be added, however, that at least one credible source from the period— Maurice Willows, who directed the relief operations of the American Red Cross in Tulsa following the riot—indicated in his official report that the total number of riot fatalities may have run as high as three hundred.
+While we know that the so-called official estimate of nine whites and 26 Blacks is too low, it is also true that some of the higher estimates are equally dubious.
+All told, considerable evidence exists to suggest that at least 75-100 people, both Black and white, were killed during the riot.
+It should be added, however, that at least one credible source from the period—Maurice Willows, who directed the relief operations of the American Red Cross in Tulsa following the riot—indicated in his official report that the total number of riot fatalities may have run as high as 300.

 By any standard, the Tulsa race riot of 1921 is one of the greatest tragedies of Oklahoma history.
 Walter White, one of the nation’s foremost experts on racial violence, who visited Tulsa during the week after the riot, was shocked by what had taken place.
 “I am able to state,” he said, “that the Tulsa riot, in sheer brutality and willful destruction of life and property, stands without parallel in America.”